Travel Insurance

 Does ETIAS Travel Authorization Require Travel Insurance?

-While applying for a Schengen visa requires proof of travel insurance, ETIAS does not have this same requirement.
+While applying for a Schengen visa requires proof of travel insurance, ETIAS does not.

 However, having travel insurance for your trip to Europe is highly recommended.
 Europe travel insurance can ensure that you have medical coverage in the event of an emergency abroad, especially since your domestic health insurance likely won’t cover you internationally.